 I went straight into college and received my undergraduate degree in Psychology and my masters in Marriage and Family Therapy.
 During my time in college and graduate school I was involved with the Women’s and Genders Studies Program assisting in providing knowledge and power to minority groups of women on campus which is where my passion for assisting women buds from especially in therapy.

 I practice from a systemic view where I consider all aspects, connections and relationships into the equation of therapy and the challenges you are facing.
 I work through a multicultural lens, understanding and bringing in your culture into the session to best get the full essence of who you are.
 As an ally of the LGBTQ community, I strive to create a positive and accepting environment for all my clients.

 Through my own difficulties and challenges, I know that I can relate with my clients better from a personal level.
 I work with my clients by creating a narrative that works better for your challenge and reframe those pieces of your life that may seem a little troubling.
 I will assist you by not only allowing you to have a safe space to discuss your challenges with no judgment or ulterior motives but to meet you where you are at and begin building the change you want to see.
 I truly believe that we all have the tools that we need to make change happen but sometimes need some assistance in sharpening those tools.
 I am here to assist you in your journey and create what you want to happen.

 I enjoy hearing everyone’s unique story and continuing to build your story with you.
-I work with couples and individuals and am a trauma informed therapist.
+I work with couples, individuals, the LGBTQ Community and am a trauma informed therapist.

 We are conveniently located in Evans, GA, close to several major roads.
 We are currently seeing clients in office.
 While we believe virtual therapy has its uses, we think the best relationships in therapy are formed when we can be in each others presence.

 Of course the Coronavirus makes things difficult, and if you are not comfortable coming into the office, we completely understand that and will meet with you virtually.